Striving to Address a National Public Health Challenge

 - Masters Preferred (but not required).

-- Funding for travel to national professional meetings
+- Funding for travel to professional meetings to present health disparities research

 - Funding for membership in health disparities related professional association(s)